Dorset PEEL 2016

-In addition to approximately 90 miles of coastline there are three major ports in Dorset, handling passenger and freight traffic to the Channel Islands and the Continent.
-Bournemouth International Airport serves around 660,000 passengers each year.
+In addition to approximately 90 miles of coastline there are two sea ports in Dorset, handling passenger and freight traffic to the Channel Islands and the Continent.
+Bournemouth International Airport serves around 700,000 passengers each year.

 People are attracted to Dorset to live, learn, work, relax or retire.
-Nearly a third of the resident population, which totals just over 750,000, is aged 60 or over.
-Dorset has approximately 11 million day visitors annually.
-The Index of Multiple Deprivation identifies urban areas of Boscombe, Weymouth and West Howe as having a particular concentration of the most deprived areas nationally.
+Nearly a third of the resident population of just over 750,000 is aged 60 or over.
+Dorset also attracts over 25 million day visitors annually.
+Urban areas of Boscombe, Weymouth and West Howe have a particular concentration of the most deprived areas nationally.

-Although crime has reduced by 25% overall since 2009/10, recently there have been sizeable increases in domestic abuse and sexual offences reflecting increased victim confidence and improved compliance.
+Although crime has reduced by 25% overall since 2009/10, the level and complexity of crime has increased particularly in relation to domestic abuse and sexual offences reflecting increased victim confidence and improved compliance.
 The force is also combating emerging complex threats of cyber-crime, child sexual abuse and exploitation and dangerous drugs networks.